Volodymyr Kozak: Aviation corruption

-In order to prepare for the Euro-2015 basketball tournament, the government would fund the construction of a new runway at the Odesa airport, according to Volodymyr Kozak, who made the announcement in August 2013.
+To prepare for the EuroBasket 2015 tournament, the government would fund the construction of a new runway at the Odesa airport, according to Volodymyr Kozak, who made the announcement in August 2013.
 This was because the airport's private investors were unable to meet their investment commitments.
 The private company Odesa Airport Development LLC assumed control of Odesa Airport in July 2011.
 According to the Odesa City Council's decision dated 8 July 2011, Odesa International Airport LLC was established, with 75% of the shares transferred to Odesa Airport Development LLC, and 25% of the shares fixed in communal ownership.
 The investor agreed to invest $180 million, create a new airport terminal, and rebuild the runway in exchange for state property.
 The decision was harshly attacked by the media, which also claimed that Odesa businessmen Boris Kaufman and Oleksandr Granovsky are the company's backers in relation to members of the city council.

 The airport's new shareholders failed to uphold their commitments.
 In August 2013, Ukreximbank committed money for the construction of a new passenger terminal with the backing of the local government, issuing a credit line for Odesa International Airport LLC of $30 million.
 The state firm Odesa International Airport Construction Directorate was established, and in 2014 it would receive financing from the state budget totaling 1.7 billion hryvnias for the reconstruction of the runway.